MadibaLab/CPInspector/README.md

 - Spoof the 'Wireless Network Connection' Mac Address then Click Prepare button.

 - Connecting to the desired WiFi from the bottom right corner of your screen.

-- When the windows notified you that you have limited connictivity, and you need further authentication. click 'Start Registration' button.
+--you are not granted a full access to the internet, you need further actions to view/accept terms and conditions.
+.
+-Wait until the captive portal url is fully loaded into the automated browser, then go to the application click "Save Content" button.

+-Go back to the browser to click the "Connect" button.

-- The browser will load the captive portal. go through the  connect to the internet wizard taking into consideration the below guidlines:
+-Open the browser and go through the  connect to internet wizard taking into consideration the below guidelines:

 	 * For data integrity, Click 'Save Content' for any url loaded into the browser other than the 'Welcome page' and 'Landing page' (e.g. Facebook login)
 	 * Do not refresh the browser at any case.